How-To

 Step Four: Repeat Headers on Every Page

+A multi-page PDF with column headers only on the first page is nearly impossible to read.
 Go to Page Layout → Print Titles.
-In the dialog box, click the field next to Rows to repeat at top and then click the row number of your header row in the spreadsheet (usually row 1).
+In the dialog, click the field next to Rows to repeat at top and click the row number of your header row in the spreadsheet (usually row 1).
 The reference will appear as $1:$1.
 Click OK.
 Every page of your PDF will now start with the column headers.

 Step Five: Choose Your Conversion Method